April 15, 2020

 September 16, 2019

-GERS Lab received two USGS grants (PI: Zhe Zhu), in which the first grant (200K) studies coastal tidal wetland based on satellite time series, and the second grant (350K) studies methods for improving change detection and classification for the USGS LCMAP program.
+GERS Lab received a 350K USGS grant (PI: Zhe Zhu) that will study methods for improving change detection and classification for the USGS LCMAP program.

 August 1, 2019

-Former GERS Lab Postdoctoral Researcher Congcong Li joined the LCMAP team at EROS USGS working as the Land Change Scientist.
+Former GERS Lab Postdoctoral Researcher at Texas Tech University Congcong Li joined the LCMAP team at EROS USGS working as the Land Change Scientist.
 Big Congratulations!

 August 1, 2019